 Gabe teaches an elective at LBS called The Paths to Power, and has been featured as one of Poets & Quants 40 Best Business School Professors Under 40.
 She holds a BA with Honors from Colby College, and a PhD from the Stanford Graduate School of Business.

 Adams, G.S. & Mullen.
-E. (2014).
+E. (2014 in press).
 Punishing perpetrators decreases compensation for victims.
-In press at Social Psychological and Personality Science.
+Social Psychological and Personality Science.

 Adams, G.S. & Mullen, E. (2013).
 Increased voting for candidates who compensate victims rather than punish offenders.
 Social Justice Research, 26, 168-192.